BFN Springer Theory

 The left column is the pull-back with supports for the composition (\ref{eq: prism base}).
 The top square is built out of the units of adjunctions plus base change, and commutes by a variation on Lemma \ref{le:adjunctionBaseChange}.
 The remainder of the right column comes by base change of the left column.

 Now consider the pushfoward of this diagram to a point.
 First note that all maps in top square become isomorphisms after pushfoward to a point, since $\ontuu,\ontu$ are vector bundles.
-Next, passage down the left column is a rewriting of the restriction of supports of $p_{N'}^\ast A \cong C$, its pushforward to a point is part of the definition of the action of $\A_0(G,N')$ on $H_\bullet^\GO(\sR_{N', N''})$.
-Similarly, the final three rows of the right column encode the action for the auxillary action.
+Taking into account these isomorphisms, passage down the left column is a rewriting of the restriction with supports for $p_{N'}^\ast A \cong C$, for the back square of the prism.
+Its pushforward to a point is part of the definition of the action of $\A_0(G,N')$ on $H^{-\bullet}_\GO( N'_\cO, \sF)$.
+(Namely, the part corresponding to the left square in (\ref{eq: diagram for action1}).
+Similarly, the final three entries of the right column encode the corresponding part of the diagram (\ref{eq: big losing matter}).
 This proves the claim. \end{proof}